Alternative title 1: Why Dems should be furious at Obama

 And Donald Trump is now president.

-This is the same Joe Biden who, as chairman of the Senate Judiciary Committee that was holding hearings on the nomination of Clarence Thomas to the Supreme Court, decided against allowing women other than Anita Hill to offer testimony about Thomas’s sexual harassment.
+This is the same Joe Biden, by the way, who, as chairman of the Senate Judiciary Committee that was holding hearings on the nomination of Clarence Thomas to the Supreme Court, decided against allowing women other than Anita Hill to offer testimony about Thomas’s sexual harassment.

 Why don’t Democrats fight?

-There are dozens of similar inexplicable cowardice or excessive moderation on the part of Obama.
+There are dozens of similar examples of inexplicable cowardice or excessive moderation on the part of Obama.
 See the list below and this petition.

 If Obama is a closet conservative, then some of his choices make sense.
 But from a purely political, strategic point of view, many of his choices were just dumb and naive.